Start: Friday, February 28th, 5PM

 What do I need to bring?

 At very minimum, all racers will be required to carry a water bottle or hydration pack AND a light (flashlight or headlamp).
 Due to the remote nature of parts of the trail, runners will not be allowed on the course without a way to carry water.
 We strongly suggest you carry a backup light with you at all times.
-If you’re wondering about additional gear, check out this great article from Rock/Creek.
+If you’re wondering about additional gear, check out this video from Runner’s World.

 How tough is the course?